 - Any other Clerkship Testing days

-- Day prior to vacation
+- Clinical Day prior to vacation/holiday

-- Day after vacation
+- Clinical Day after vacation/holiday

 - If the absence is health-related and more than the allotted days, students should obtain a written statement from their physician.

-Students are required to arrange for a makeup of the missed examination or activity as soon as possible at the discretion of the director.
+Students are required to arrange for makeup of any missed examination or activity as soon as possible at the discretion of the director.

-Updated by Biennium II/Doctoring FCC Subcommittee 3/29/19
+Updated by Biennium II/Doctoring FCC Subcommittee 3/29/19.

-Revised and approved by FCC on May 22, 2019
+Updated and approved by FCC on March 24, 2021.